This post may contain affiliate links. Please read our disclosure policy.

 • Continue to mix on low until mixture starts to come together and starts to form a smooth ball.

-• Transfer dough to a well-floured surface and divide dough until you get approximately 16 fairly equal portions then shape each portion into a ball then gently, using the palm of your hand, flatten out the dough.
+• Transfer dough to a well-floured surface and divide dough until you get approximately 16 equal portions then shape each portion into a ball then gently, using the palm of your hand, flatten out the dough.

 • Cover flattened dough with a clean kitchen towel and let rest for 15 minutes before proceeding.

-• Roll each dough piece into a 6-inch diameter circle on lightly floured surface with a lightly floured rolling pin.
+• After dough has rested, roll each dough piece into a 6-inch diameter circle on lightly floured surface with a lightly floured rolling pin.
 Do not stack uncooked tortillas on top of each other.

-• When the pan is hot, place one dough circle in the middle of the pan and let cook for 1 minute OR until the surface of the dough starts to bubble and the bottom starts to brown.
+• Heat a non-stick pan over medium-high heat.
+When the pan is hot, place one dough circle in the middle of the pan and let cook for 1 minute OR until the surface of the dough starts to bubble and the bottom starts to brown.
 At that point, flip it and cook the same way on the other side, but for slightly less time, 20-30 seconds.
 You want the tortilla soft and to have little brown spots on it.
-You don’t want to cook the tortilla too much that it becomes crispy.
+You don't want to cook the tortilla too much that it becomes crispy.

 Nutrition

-Serving: 1tortilla, Calories: 122kcal, Carbohydrates: 17g, Protein: 2g, Fat: 5g, Fiber: 1g
+Serving: 1tortilla (43 grams), Calories: 122kcal, Carbohydrates: 17g, Protein: 2g, Fat: 5g, Fiber: 1g

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition information can vary for a variety of reasons.
 For the most precise nutritional data use your preferred nutrition calculator based on the actual ingredients you used in the recipe.